AshleyHintz/using-outlook-calendar-tutorial/using-outlook-calendar.md

 ## Recurring Events

-For events that repeat, such as a class that you have Mondays and Wednesdays, taking your recycle bin out every two weeks, or tasks that need to be done daily at a certain time, like taking a medication, you can set your event to Make Recurring.
+Having events repeat can be very useful for tasks such as classes that you have three times a week or taking your recycle bin out every two weeks.
+For tasks that need to be done daily at a certain time, like taking a medication, you can also set your event to Make Recurring.
 Use the Make Recurring button within the event and customize the frequency, days, and time as needed.

 ## Private Events